 Research & Concept Development (Brainstorming Pt.
 1)

-After analyzing and fine tuning the logo design brief with the client I begin the research part of the process.
-The brainstorming component factors in the client’s competitors, industry specific trends, product or service uniqueness, the business history, the current brand’s position, the future business, brand ambitions and of course the design brief.
+After analyzing and fine-tuning the logo design brief with the client I begin the research part of the process.
+The brainstorming component factors in the client’s competitors, industry-specific trends, product or service uniqueness, the business history, the current brand’s position, the future business, brand ambitions and of course the design brief.

 Sketching (Brainstorming Pt.
 2)

-This is where we go old school with pencil and paper to create a crazy set of ideas for potential directions.
+This is where we go old school with a pencil and paper to create a crazy set of ideas for potential directions.
 To date, a computer is just not convenient and fast enough to explore as many ideas as possible.
 Most scribbles and sketches will be eliminated, but the point is to explore as many concepts as possible before selecting two or three of the strongest ideas.

 Those effective logo design ideas are then developed in digitally.
-The rendering stage involves transferring these options using a vector program such as Adobe Illustrator/Photoshop, and printed to PDF for the presentation.
+The rendering stage involves transferring these options using a vector program such as Adobe Illustrator/Photoshop and printed to PDF for the presentation.